 The addition of “world-class data-science talent and best-in-class tools” was to be used to “power one-on-one relationships with consumers through digital and physical consumer experiences.”

-Nike’s Artificial Intelligence And Customer Engagement Future Steps
+Nike Artificial Intelligence And Customer Engagement Takeaways: What’s In The Future?

-In an interview for Particle Data website, Heidi O’Neill, president of Nike Direct and in charge of eCommerce and direct retail, revealed what artificial intelligence and machine learning mean for the company in the long run.
+In an interview for Particle Data website, Heidi O’Neill, president of Nike Direct in charge of eCommerce and direct retail, revealed what artificial intelligence and machine learning mean for the company in the long run:

-- Big data is used to know where Nike consumers are and to select and curate products in stores
+- Using big data to know where Nike consumers are and to select and curate products in stores accordingly

-- The company identifies (through data science) and invites high-value consumers to exclusive events, such as guest spots by top designers in House of Innovation store
+- Using data science to identify and invite high-value consumers to exclusive events, such as guest spots by top designers in House of Innovation store

 Nike CEO Mark Parker has previously stated that the success of NYC and Shanghai flagship shops exceeded all expectations – and he had AI and ML to thank.

-Based on announcements by Nike’s top executives, further personalization, customer engagement – with a dash of exclusivity – will remain a priority for the company.
+Based on announcements by Nike’s top executives, further personalization, customer engagement – with a dash of exclusivity – will remain a company’s priority.